-We restore hundreds of Mopar instrument clusters per year and are very familiar with them.
-Turnaround time is about six weeks."
+We restore hundreds of Mopar instrument clusters per year and are very familiar with them."

 Here is what we usually find after bench-testing this type of cluster:

 Small gauges almost always work.
-If yours do we can calibrate for $20ea. x 4=$80
+If yours do we can calibrate for $30 ea. x 4 = $120

 Speedometers are almost always worn out, the grease gets old and hard and they have a small plastic bushing that wears out.